banner

 Effectively Planning Structure

-The second element of community composition is structure, which determines the community's survival.
+The second element of community composition is structure, which determines the survival of the community.

-(1) Members: The most core element in the community's structure is its members.
+(1) Members: The most core element in the community structure is its members.
 A community needs not only a central figure but also opinion leaders and active participants.

-(2) Platform: The platform is the carrier that allows the community to exist, and all members must and can only communicate and interact through the platform.
-The platform can be further divided into online platforms and offline meeting and communication platforms.
-Offline activities aim to increase contact points and frequency of contact between fans and between fans and the company.
+(2) Platform: The platform is the carrier that allows the community to exist; all members must and can only communicate and interact through the platform.
+The platform can be further divided into online platforms and offline gathering and communication platforms.
+Offline activities are meant to increase contact points and frequencies between fans and between fans and the company.

-(3) Rules: A community consists of diverse members, and different people naturally have different opinions and ideas.
-Therefore, if a community wishes to operate normally and healthily, it must establish corresponding rules and regulations, set entry barriers, and filter out individuals who do not belong to the community.
+(3) Rules: A community is composed of diverse members, and different people will naturally have different opinions and ideas.
+Therefore, if a community wishes to operate normally and healthily, it must establish corresponding rules and regulations, set entry barriers, and filter out individuals who do not belong to the group.

-Good community operations are the basic premise for commercial activities to intervene.
-In the process of community operations, the following four basic elements should be primarily grasped:
+Good community operation is the basic premise for commercial activities to intervene.
+In the process of community operation, the following four basic elements should be grasped:

-(1) Sense of Honor: This refers to granting honors to members who contribute to the community's growth or are willing to share their personal resources with the community, including symbols for experts/loyal fans, initiation ceremonies, etc.
+(1) Sense of Honor.
+This refers to granting honors to members who contribute to the community's growth or are willing to share their personal resources with the community, including expert/loyal fan symbols, group initiation ceremonies, etc.

-(2) Sense of Participation: The sense of participation has two aspects: one is participation in the product, i.e., interacting with users to improve the product, with examples being product-oriented communities like Xiaomi's community.
-The second is participation in marketing, relying on users' word-of-mouth to enhance dissemination and marketing, allowing users to feel a sense of participation, which is almost a necessary path for users to become fans.
+(2) Sense of Participation.
+The sense of participation has two aspects: one is participation in products, i.e., interacting with users to improve products; an example of a product-based community is the Xiaomi community.
+The second aspect is participation in marketing, relying on users' word-of-mouth to enhance dissemination and marketing, allowing users to feel a sense of participation, which is almost a necessary path for users to convert into fans.
 Users also need this sense of achievement from participation.
-Whether it is a heated debate on Weibo or a post in a forum, these are effective forms of participation, and the premise is to design open nodes, i.e., which links to open up for user participation.
+Whether it's a heated debate on Weibo or a post on a forum, these are effective forms of participation, and the premise is to design open nodes, i.e., which links to open up for user participation.

-(3) Sense of Organization: The various activities conducted by the community online and offline must have clear purposes and detailed norms, especially in commercial activities where it is essential to promptly digitize the operational process of activities and provide feedback.
+(3) Sense of Organization.
+All activities conducted by the community online and offline must have clear purposes and detailed norms, especially in commercial activities, where it is essential to promptly digitize the operational process of activities and provide feedback.

-(4) Sense of Belonging: When the above three points are well managed, a sense of belonging will naturally arise.
+(4) Sense of Belonging.
+If the above three points are well executed, a sense of belonging will naturally arise.

 Stability must provide members with stable service output, which is the value for members to join and stay in the group.
 For example, Luo Pang insists on delivering a voice message every day, Da Xiong regularly shares valuable content, Qiu Ye offers courses and hands-on practice, and certain industry groups can regularly take orders.